Myles Kennedy: Early life

 Kennedy was born as Myles Richard Bass on November 27, 1969, in Boston, Massachusetts, and subsequently lived in Northern Idaho.
 As a child, he moved to Spokane, Washington, where he grew up in a Christian Science family on a farm.
 His father, Richard Bass, died when he was four years old and his mother subsequently went on to marry a Methodist minister, and the family took the surname Kennedy.
 Before Kennedy attended Mead High School (which he attended with football player Jason Hanson and Everclear bassist Craig Montoya), he found musical inspiration from Led Zeppelin, Marvin Gaye, Stevie Wonder, and John Sykes' Blue Murder band.
 Kennedy began playing trumpet at the age of ten and was in a teen air guitar band with then best friends Michael Murphy, Mark Terzenbach and Bruce Kidd at 13.
 He later traded for a real guitar copying the playing style of Jimmy Page.

 He found his singing voice by listening to his parents' Marvin Gaye and Stevie Wonder records, and also states that he was influenced by Robert Plant.
 He played guitar in the school's jazz band and trumpet in the school's marching band.
 He also spent some time playing in a local heavy metal band called Bittersweet with some of his friends Zia Uddin on drums, Jason Stewart as lead vocal, Mark Terzenbach (and later, Chris Steffens) on bass and Myles on lead guitar.
 After graduating in 1988, he enrolled in Spokane Falls Community College to study music.

 Career

-Bittersweet/Amethyst: 1987-1990
+Bittersweet and Amethyst: 1987–1990

 After participating in the Rock Off in Spokane, Washington on May 22, 1987, with his band Bittersweet, which consisted of Myles Kennedy (guitar), Mark Terzenbach (bass), Joel Tipke (keyboards), Zia Uddin (drums), and Jason Stewart (vocals), he met Mark Fekete (lead vocalist/rhythm guitarist) of Amethyst, And filled in as their lead guitarist for a season.
 Though Myles only filled in on lead guitar, he had always dabbled around with his passion for singing, which was later showcased in a guitar contest at a local music store in Spokane.